LukeShu/leaguer/docs/DesignDocument.md

     match the search query.
 The searchbar causes a POST to the search controller.
-Each entry is clickable and causes a GET to the enrry's tournament.
+Each entry is clickable and causes a GET to the enrry's tournament. search/results.html
+  : A page that shows search results.

 users/show.html
   : A page with the user's information.
 One can view the player's